powerline/powerline/docs/source/usage/other.rst

 .. warning::
     *Never* install powerline with pathogen/VAM/Vundle/NeoBundle *and* with pip.
-    If you want powerline functionality in vim and other applications use system-wide installation if your system has powerline package, pip-only or ``pip install --editable`` kind of installation performed on the repository installed by Vim plugin manager.
+    If powerline functionality is needed in applications other then Vim then system-wide installation (in case used OS distribution has powerline package), pip-only or ``pip install --editable`` kind of installation performed on the repository installed by Vim plugin manager should be used.

-    If you have installed powerline with pip and with some of Vim package managers do never report any errors to powerline bug tracker, especially errors occurring after updates.
+    No issues are accepted in powerline issue tracker for double pip/non-pip installations, especially if these issues occur after update.

 .. note::
-    If you use supplied :file:`powerline.vim` file to load powerline there are additional configuration variables available: ``g:powerline_pycmd`` and
+    If supplied :file:`powerline.vim` file is used to load powerline there are additional configuration variables available: ``g:powerline_pycmd`` and
     ``g:powerline_pyeval``.
 First sets command used to load powerline: expected values are ``"py"`` and ``"py3"``.
 Second sets function used in statusline,